invpe/ESPWatchTower/usage_manual.md

 If a device that is untrusted (unknown) is sending data through your AP, WatchTower will go 🛑 to notify you.
 It simply checks if a devices is on your list marked as `trusted` if not, it goes red-red-red.

-Once this happens:
+# Once 🔴 happens:

 - Definitely revisit your `LIST` and check the device marked as untrusted
 - See if this is a device that you know but forgot to flag `trusted` if so, update it.
-- If you don't know this device a 🛑 red alert should now pop above your head
+- If you don't know this device a 🔴 red alert should now pop above your head
   * Check the RSSI, does it ring a bell ? (low RSSI might mean signal is coming from far away), compare it to the other trusted signals
   * Check [OUI](https://www.wireshark.org/tools/oui-lookup.html) tool to see if you know if you have a vendor that is assigned to this MAC
   * Note it down, you can check against it later
-  * If you really don't recognize it, maybe it is the time to update your WIFI password!
+  * If you really don't recognize it, maybe it is the time to update your WIFI password - Use [https://www.avast.com/random-password-generator#pc](https://www.avast.com/random-password-generator#pc) to help you pick one that is safe.

   * When decided to change password, update WatchTower first then your WiFi AP/router
   * When you change it, wait to see if the device comes back - if it was an intruder, it shouldnt appear anymore.
 If that's the case, good job !
 You found someone is using your internet!